SULAM (Educational Program)

 Gesher (Bridge)

-Gesher is a class for parents and their little ones (age 0-3) from 9:30-10:30am at Beth El during SULAM.
+Gesher is a class for little ones (age 0-3) and their grown-ups on Sundays from 9:00-10:20am at Beth El during SULAM.
 Gesher means bridge.

-This educational opportunity is taught by Beth El member Morah Rachel Eckman.
-Parents and little ones who sign up are welcome to join us for our SULAM family service from 9:00-9:30 and then go to the Gesher class, or you can arrive just for the Gesher class at 9:30am.
+Families who sign up are welcome to join us for our SULAM family service from 9:00-9:20 and then go to the Gesher class, or you can arrive just for the Gesher class at 9:20am.
 The class meets in one of our downstairs classrooms, and we provide a snack each week.
 Gesher only meets when SULAM is in session.
-A little about Morah Rachel:

 If you have questions about this learning opportunity, please email Dr. Eliyahu Krigel at ekrigel@bethelwh.org.